Frédéric Chopin: Titles, opus numbers and editions

 Works published since 1857 have received alternative catalogue designations instead of opus numbers.
 The most up-to-date catalogue is maintained by the Fryderyk Chopin Institute at its Internet Chopin Information Centre.
 The older Kobylańska Catalogue (usually represented by the initials 'KK'), named for its compiler, the Polish musicologist Krystyna Kobylańska, is still considered an important scholarly reference.
 The most recent catalogue of posthumously published works is that of the National Edition of the Works of Fryderyk Chopin, represented by the initials 'WN'.

 Chopin's original publishers included Maurice Schlesinger and Camille Pleyel.
 His works soon began to appear in popular 19th-century piano anthologies.
 The first collected edition was by Breitkopf & Härtel (1878–1902).
-Among modern scholarly editions of Chopin's works are the version under the name of Paderewski, published between 1937 and 1966, and the more recent Polish National Edition, edited by Jan Ekier and published between 1967 and 2010.
-The latter is recommended to contestants of the Chopin Competition.
+Among modern scholarly editions of Chopin's works is the version named after Paderewski (although he died before the work had begun), published between 1949 and 1961.
+However, scholarly opinion has moved against this edition.
+The more recent Polish National Edition, edited by Jan Ekier and published between 1967 and 2010, is recommended to contestants of the Chopin Competition.
 Both editions contain detailed explanations and discussions regarding choices and sources.

-Chopin published his music in France, England, and the German states due to the copyright laws of the time.
-Thus there are often three different kinds of "first editions".
-Each edition is different from the other, as Chopin edited them separately and at times he did some revision to the music while editing it.
+Chopin published his music in France, England, and the German states (i.e. he worked with as many as three separate publishers for each piece or set of pieces) due to the copyright laws of the time.
+Thus there are often three different "first editions" of each work.
+Each edition is different from the others; Chopin edited them separately, and at times he did some revision to the music while editing it.
 Furthermore, Chopin provided his publishers with varying sources, including autographs, annotated proofsheets, and scribal copies.
 Only recently have these differences gained greater recognition.